dcmi/dctap/TAPprimer.md

 Other methods may be used to convey this essential information in a way that is compatible with your expected programming environment.

 For correct interpretation of the tabular profile it is recommended that this information be made available with the profile.

-## Unresolved issues

-### Open or closed

-In RDF, all graphs are open, meaning that they can be extended with new arcs and nodes representing new information.
-The purpose of many profiles will be to define a specific metadata set that is complete and excludes anything not included in the profile description.
-Ideally, this needs to be defined in the profile.
-However, we are deferring this for the moment because it raised a number of complications.